smarkio/smarkio-api-client/README.md

 #Smark.io API
 =========================

-One accelerator to communicate with © Smark.io API to manage Lead Relations
+An accelerator to communicate with © Smark.io API to manage Lead Relations

 Installation and usage with Composer
 ----------